Ed's Journey

 Enter the world of digital photography... the year was about 2000 when I purchased my first digital camera, the 1.2 megapixel Olympus 2020.
 Instant photography, instant feedback.
 What can be better than that?
 My fully equipped large format darkroom was soon to be relegated to become the new walk-in closet—still with its temperature controlled water supply!

-Years later, I moved to the Canon 30d, then to the Canon 5d Mark IV, and finally to my all time favorite, the Fujifilm X-100F.
+Years later, I moved to the Canon 30d, then to the Canon 5d Mark IV, the Fujifilm X-100F, and finally to my all time favorite, the Fujifilm X-100vi.
 It's funny how things change, yet still stay the same.
 I'm still photographing things in the neighborhood, friends, trees, statues, the park and architecture... whatever I think would be interesting.
 This time around, it's project oriented, with a sharper artistic eye, international in scope, and with an immensely broader sense of design and maturity than when I started.

 Enjoy!